konstructio/gitops-catalog/README.md

 ### Need Help

 As always, we are on our [Slack community](https://kubefirst.io/slack) in the #gitops-catalog channel if you need any help.
-We also welcome any constructive feedback or feature suggestions.
+We also welcome any constructive feedback, feature or application suggestions.